Creature suit: Animals

-Many animals have been made into lifelike creature suits, including lions, tigers, rhinos and elephants, kangaroos, penguins, common ostriches and walruses, among others.
+Many animals have been made into lifelike creature suits, including lions, tigers, rhinos and elephants, foxes, wolves, dolphins, kangaroos, penguins, common ostriches and walruses.
 The benefits of using a realistic suit include not having the danger of a live animal on set, as well as not having to train them or deal with potential incidents of animal cruelty.

 Apes and gorillas

 Ape suits have a great tradition especially on film, with notable works involving them ranging from 1939's The Wizard of Oz to 1968's 2001: A Space Odyssey and Planet of the Apes.

 In addition to realistic gorilla suits used in film and television, dressing up as a gorilla for comedic effect has become a public phenomenon.
-They are sometimes linked to the character of King Kong, who, actually, was only portrayed using a suit in the Japanese Toho films of which he was protagonist, but not the original American productions.
+They are sometimes linked to the character of King Kong, who was portrayed using a suit in the Japanese Toho films of which he was protagonist, as well as the 1976 remake and Its sequel.